Community Grants

 Grants for community groups

-The National Lottery Heritage Fund is providing generous funds for the Building the Links for Rockingham Forest project.
-Part of that funding is providing small grants to community groups who are working to deliver environmental projects.
+The National Lottery Heritage Fund has provided generous funds for the Building the Links for Rockingham Forest project.
+Part of that funding enabled us to provide small grants to community groups who are working to deliver environmental projects.

 The scheme was designed to support volunteers and community-led organisations to deliver projects in the Rockingham Forest area.
-These projects will enhance habitats and/or connect a wide range of people to nature.
+These projects would enhance habitats or help to connect a wide range of people to nature.

-The five other project groups that applied will still be able to get some support.
-We have offered to help them in other ways from our budgets, including purchasing materials for them or covering transport costs.
+The five other project groups that applied were still able to get some support and we offered to help them in other ways from our budgets, including purchasing materials for them or covering transport costs.

 For further information please contact